Epistemic Uncertainty in Conformal Scores: A Unified Approach: Computational and Methodological Details

 \subsection{Variational GP details}

 For the Variational Gaussian Process (GP), we implement the model using the \textit{gpytorch} package \citep{gardner2018gpytorch} and PyTorch.
-We first define the GP prior with a constant mean function and an RBF kernel for the covariance.
+The GP prior is specified with a constant mean function and a Radial Basis Function (RBF) kernel, which provides a smoothness assumption but remains essentially non-informative in the sense that it does not encode strong prior beliefs about the function values or parameters.
 To approximate the posterior, we employ a Natural Variational Distribution \citep{salimbeni2018natural}, using 15 inducing points for small datasets ($n < 10000$) and $50$ for medium and large-scale data.
 Training is performed by minimizing the negative variational ELBO, where the Natural Gradient Descent \citep{salimbeni2018natural} updates the variational parameters, while the Adam optimizer \citep{kingma2014adam} refines the GP kernel and noise variance hyperparameters.

 The model is trained for up to 2000 epochs, with early stopping triggered after 50 epochs of no improvement.
 Following the MDN predictive model, we reserve 30\% of the training data exclusively for validation and adopt an adaptive batch size of $40$ for small datasets ($n < 10000$), $125$ for medium-sized datasets ($n < 50000$), and $250$ for large datasets.
 To ensure numerical stability, we apply feature scaling and target normalization.
 Using the learned variational gaussian posterior, we easily derive the predictive CDF $F(s(\X, Y)|\X, D)$ at $\X = \x$ by using gaussian conjugacy.